CenturyLinkCloud/APIDocs/Servers/create-server.md

     <tr>
       <td>name</td>
       <td>string</td>
       <td>Name of the server to create.
 Alphanumeric characters and dashes only.
-Must be between 1-7 characters depending on the length of the account alias.&nbsp;(This name will be appended with a two digit number and prepended with the datacenter code and
+Must be between 1-7 characters depending on the length of the account alias.
+(This name will be appended with a two digit number and prepended with the datacenter code and
         account alias to make up the final server name.)</td>
       <td>Yes</td>
     </tr>